PayRequest/payrequest.github.io/subscriptions.md

                                   <i class="fad fa-paint-brush" style="padding-right: 10px;font-size: 50px;color: #25b7c7;" aria-hidden="true"></i>
                                     </div>
                                     <div class="service-works-info">
-                                       <h5>Branded Payment Links
+                                       <h5>Your own Branding
 </h5>
-                                       <p>Send en Share Payment Links with your own brand logo &amp; background, also you can choose your own colors.
+                                       <p>You can use your own logo and background on your billing portal and payment links, and even your own colors.

 </p>